Karczel/Daily-life-of-Samantha/README.md

 <br />Aj.
 Supaporn

 *Karczel in this story and in future works is not me directly, but is one of the fictional characters based on me interacting with other characters.<br />
-Think of it like Stan Lee self-inserts, he's there, but he usually doesn't play any big part in his works.<br />
 <!-- Please don't remove this: Grab your social icons from https://github.com/carlsednaoui/gitsocial -->
 <!-- icons with padding -->
 [1.1]: https://i.imgur.com/fuUckxA.png (IG: karczel_showcase)